W0jti/mwo-pomidor/README.md

 Users can create three report types:

-- **Report 1** - contains time for given projects and can be expanded for employee list in each project
+- **Report 1** - contains time for given projects and can be expanded to employee list in each project

    Example: